vmstaven/tts/README.md

 # tts
-A simple ROS implementation of a Text-To-Speech node i C++.
+A simple ROS implementation of a Text-To-Speech node in C++.
 ## Getting Started
-First clone the project into your ROS workspace in ``` src ```.
+First clone the project into your ROS workspace in ``` src ```, then include it in the following files, for each node using this project as shown below.

-To get started with using this tts node, it must be included in the following files as shown below. include tts in your nodes who are using tts' ```CMakeLists.txt```:
+In ```CMakeLists.txt```:
 ```CMake
 find_package(
 	...